 Katie Gilroy, a company spokeswoman, didn’t immediately return a call to her office for comment on the consolidated complaint after regular business hours.

 To combat rivals, Green Mountain earlier this year introduced Vue machines, which make lattes and cappuccinos.
 Starbucks Corp.
-(SBUX), the world’s largest coffee shop operator, recently began selling its own single-serve brewer, the Verismo.
+(SBUX:US), the world’s largest coffee shop operator, recently began selling its own single-serve brewer, the Verismo.

 Hedge fund manager David Einhorn said in March that the Starbucks single-cup machine “is part of the competitive onslaught hitting Green Mountain.”
 Einhorn, head of Greenlight Capital Inc., last year criticized the company for its accounting practices and lack of transparency.